Advanced oral surgery happens every day at three Archer Dental clinics in downtown Toronto.

 Listed below are some not-so-common diagnosis and dental procedures that are all in some way related to the subject of dental surgery.
 In our effort to be as helpful as possible, we have assembled this page of key terms for research purposes.
 These are procedures which you might hear or be told you need by dentists here at Archer Dental, or other professionals, along with descriptions of what actually happens, and some of the reasons why we perform these operations.

 ‘Save the tooth!’
 Endodontic surgery is an advanced dental procedure involving the pulp or root of the tooth that is usually done to save a tooth.
 This may accomplish what a root canal alone cannot achieve.
 The procedure may be used to locate small fractures or infection hiding in canals previously undetected on X-rays during the initial treatment.
 Endodontic surgery can also be used to remove calcium deposits in root canals, or treat damaged root surfaces, or treat the surrounding bone of the tooth.
 At Archer Dental, our dentists and endodontists use advanced technologies like digital imaging and operating microscopes which allow all of these procedures to be performed more quickly, more comfortably and with less injury and quicker healing times.
-Endodontic surgery has three sub categories that are all related to our signature Root Canal Treatment.
+Endodontic surgery has three sub categories that are all related to Root Canal Treatment.

 - Pulpotomy is the opening of the pulp chamber of the tooth to allow an infection to drain, which is usually done before root canal surgery can proceed.
 Sometimes this procedure can be done on its own.
 This may sound invasive, but Archer Dental team goes above and beyond to make you comfortable offering local anesthesia before opening the gum tissue near the tooth.